Welcome to ALEX - the ALgorithmic EXpert.

 I decided to get some help from ChatGPT this week.
 The numbers I use each week come from various sources, with a fair amount of manual processing so I thought I can get ChatGPT to do this for me, and save myself a little bit of time and a lot of tedium.

 So I fed this back to ChatGPT.
-Its response was that, for several reasons including web scraping challenges and the requirement to have interactions with the website (the things that make it tedious for me), it was difficult to get the William Hill numbers, so instead it had provided me with “placeholders”.
+Its response was that, for several reasons including web scraping challenges and the requirement to have interactions with the website (the exact same things that make it tedious for me), it was difficult to get the William Hill numbers, so instead it had provided me with “placeholders”.

 So I gave it another chance to come clean…

-To be fair, ChatGPT does advise users to double check its advice, and it did appreciate my scrutiny
+To be fair, ChatGPT does advise users to double check its advice, and it did appreciate my scrutiny.

 You'll notice that I now interact with ChatGPT as if he/she were a person.
 Would it pass the famous Turing test?
 Well, who better to ask than ChatGPT.